Bruv-Network/Stackable-Elytra-Trims/README.md

 ## The Fix

-This addon uses Elytra Trims' official rendering API to intercept the trim renderer.
-When an elytra has multiple stacked trims, it iterates through them and renders each one — so all your trims show up.
+This addon uses Elytra Trims rendering API to intercept the trim renderer.
+When an elytra has multiple stacked trims, it iterates through them and renders each one so all your trims show up.

 ## Requirements